-In law firms, and indeed most professional services firms, the bulk of their plan (if not all of it) will be concerned with Promotion (or Marcoms as it is often referred to).
-We could write a whole book on this topic, although for the purposes of this guide you need to consider how you will approach the promotion of your firm.
+In law firms, and indeed most professional services firms, the bulk of the marketing plan (if not all of it) will be concerned with Promotion (or Marcoms as it is often referred to).
+We could write a whole book on this topic, although as you will have seen our approach to planning is much broader.

 - Public Relations